Here are a few tips for when you take your new Havanese puppy home!

 - Teething is another cause of tear staining and you may find the staining stops when the dog reaches eighteen months and all their teeth have come in.

-- ALL GROOMERS WILL CUT THE HAIR OUT OF THE CORNERS OF THE EYE!
+- GROOMERS WILL WANT TO CUT THE HAIR OUT OF THE INSIDE CORNERS OF THE EYE!
 TELL THEM NO!
 If they don’t listen to you find another groomer.
 Ask the groomer if you can stay to watch.
 If they have a closed-door policy you may want to find another groomer.

-- To keep the teeth clean I give my dogs soup bones or antlers, plus a good daily brushing with Petzlife, which is available at many pet stores.
+- To keep the teeth clean I give my dogs bully sticks, plus a good daily brushing with Petzlife, which is available at many pet stores.
 I apply the Petzlife along the gums with a cotton swab and then rub the teeth and gums with the small pads that are used to remove makeup.
-Coprophagia (eating feces)

 - Some puppies will eat their own feces or feces from rabbits or raccoons if they have access to it.
 After your dog has gone to the bathroom clean up immediately.
 This also helps prevent parasites.
 There are many theories about why dogs do this, but no one knows for sure.
 My opinion is that it is a natural instinct to keep the den clean and, believe it or not, dogs like the smell.